JuneSYi/AWS_Microservice/Python/Concurrency/Threading/README.md

 - Referring to the two examples in conditionVarExamples.py, we can create a lock ourselves and pass it to the condition variable's constructor.
 If no lock object is passed then a lock is created underneath the hood by the condition variable.
 - when a thread invokes wait(), it simultaneously gives up the lock associated with the condition variable.
 Only when the sleeping thread wakes up again on a notify(), will it reacquire the lock
 - the third example in conditionVarExamples.py shows the idiomatic use of wait()
+- wait(n) - where n represents seconds until it auto releases
+- notify(n) - where n represents how many threads to wake up
+- notifyall() - wakes up all threads